Vegans avoid eating animal foods for environmental, ethical, or health reasons.

 Perhaps surprisingly, jackfruit is a great stand-in for meat in savory dishes such as stir-fries and barbecue sandwiches.

-Meanwhile, cauliflower is a versatile addition to many recipes, including pizza crust.
+Cauliflower is a versatile addition to many recipes, including pizza crust.

 Vegans should also aim to increase their intake of iron- and calcium-rich fruits and vegetables.
-This includes leafy greens such as bok choy, spinach, kale, watercress and mustard greens.
+This includes leafy greens such as bok choy, spinach, kale, watercress, and mustard greens.

-Broccoli, turnip greens, artichokes and blackcurrants are also great options.
+Broccoli, turnip greens, artichokes, and black currants are also great options.

-Fruits and vegetables are very healthy and some of them can be used as alternatives for animal foods.
+Fruits and vegetables are very healthy, and some of them can be used as alternatives for animal foods.